Can I Use Sourdough Starter Straight from the Fridge?

 In my research and experience, there are a few caveats to the results of this experiment.

-- Consider feeding your starter with whole wheat flour to encourage a greater diversity of microbes.
-That can help create more temperature resilience.
+Consider feeding your starter with whole wheat flour to encourage a greater diversity of microbes.
+That has a whole host of benefits, including creating more temperature resilience.

 What Affects a Sourdough Starter?